 Republican Guy Nohra makes major investment in launching Nevada gubernatorial bid

-Nohra joins increasingly crowded field of GOP contenders running to challenge Democratic Gov. Doug Sisolak
+Nohra joins increasingly crowded field of GOP contenders running to challenge Democratic Gov. Steve Sisolak

-EXCLUSIVE: Republican businessman and self-described "political outsider" Guy Nohra on Tuesday launched a bid for governor in Nevada, joining an increasingly crowded field of GOP contenders running to challenge Democratic Gov. Doug Sisolak in next year's election.
+EXCLUSIVE: Republican businessman and self-described "political outsider" Guy Nohra on Tuesday launched a bid for governor in Nevada, joining an increasingly crowded field of GOP contenders running to challenge Democratic Gov. Steve Sisolak in next year's election.

 "Governor Sisolak has failed Nevadans.
 At every turn, he has mimicked and implemented the failed policies of California.
 His lack of leadership and innovation is hurting Nevada’s economy, our businesses, our students, and our families," Nohra said in a statement shared first with Fox News.